What Are You Asking of Your Listeners? An honest Sermon Counts the Cost

 Fear is constantly stoked on television.

-Real change is happening in multiple realms that affect real people, including climate change, health care, immigration, and jobs.
+Change is happening in real time in multiple realms that affect real people, including climate change, health care, voting rights, human rights, immigration, war, inflation, and jobs.

-To accept that the Gospel opens us to care for others (even "others" we've never met) alongside our own can feel threatening, not life-giving.
+To accept that the Gospel opens us to care for others (including "others" we've never met) alongside our own can feel life-threatening, not life-giving.

-The sermon message may be asking people to make decisions to promote the Gospel that they don't have the wherewithal to make right now.
+The sermon message may ask people to live the Gospel in ways they don't have the wherewithal for right now.

 Count the cost, Literally and figuratively.